melissawm/jax/docs/notebooks/thinking_in_jax.md

 print(hessian(sum_logistic)(x_small))
 ```

-This kind of composition produces efficient code in practice; this is more-or-less how JAX's built-in {func}`jax.hessian` function is implemented.
+This kind of composition produces efficient code in practice; this is more-or-less how JAX's built-in [`jax.hessian`](https://docs.jax.dev/en/latest/_autosummary/jax.hessian.html) function is implemented.

-For more on automatic differentiation in JAX, check out {ref}`automatic-differentiation`.
+For more on automatic differentiation in JAX, check out [Automatic differentiation](https://docs.jax.dev/en/latest/automatic-differentiation.html).

 +++

-## Auto-vectorization with {func}`jax.vmap`
+## Auto-vectorization with `jax.vmap`

 **Key concepts:**
-- JAX provides automatic vectorization via the `jax.vmap` transformation.
+- JAX provides automatic vectorization via the [`jax.vmap`](https://docs.jax.dev/en/latest/_autosummary/jax.vmap.html) transformation.
 - `jax.vmap` can be composed with `jax.jit` to produce efficient vectorized code.

-Another useful transformation is {func}`~jax.vmap`, the vectorizing map.
+Another useful transformation is [`jax.vmap`](https://docs.jax.dev/en/latest/_autosummary/jax.vmap.html), the vectorizing map.
 It has the familiar semantics of mapping a function along array axes, but instead of explicitly looping
 over function calls, it transforms the function into a natively vectorized version for better performance.
-When composed with {func}`~jax.jit`, it can be just as performant as manually rewriting your function
+When composed with [`jax.jit`](https://docs.jax.dev/en/latest/_autosummary/jax.jit.html), it can be just as performant as manually rewriting your function
 to operate over an extra batch dimension.

-We're going to work with a simple example, and promote matrix-vector products into matrix-matrix products using {func}`~jax.vmap`.
+We're going to work with a simple example, and promote matrix-vector products into matrix-matrix products using [`jax.vmap`](https://docs.jax.dev/en/latest/_autosummary/jax.vmap.html).
 Although this is easy to do by hand in this specific case, the same technique can apply to more complicated functions.

 ```{code-cell} ipython3